juji-io/dtlvnative/README.md

 Provides pre-built native dependencies for [Datalevin](https://github.com/juji-io/datalevin) database.
-This is done by packaging the compiled shared C libraries and JavaCPP library files in the platform specific JAR files.
+This is done by packaging the compiled native libraries and JavaCPP JNI library files in the platform specific JAR files.

-The following two shared libraries are included as resources in the JAR:
+In addition to JavaCPP's JNI library, these native libraries are included:

-* `dtlv `shared library wraps LMDB library, and implements comparator, iterators and samplers.
+* `lmdb` LMDB key value library.
-* `jniDTLV` shared library includes helpers for JavaCPP to wrap dtlv using JNI.
+* `dtlv `wraps LMDB and implements Datalevin comparator, iterators, counters and samplers.

 The following platforms are currently supported: